freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 1549.1

 Git put you into Nano and is asking you enter a commit message for the revert, but they added a default one for you.
-Don't change anything in Nano, just save and exit the file.
-You can save and exit the file by pressing `ctrl+x`, then `y`, then `enter`.
+Don't change anything in Nano, just exit the file to use the default message.
+You can exit the file by pressing `ctrl+x`.

 #### HINTS

-- Save and exit Nano by pressing `ctrl+x` then `y` then `enter`
+- Exit the file by pressing `ctrl+x`
+- If you accidentally changed something in Nano, press `n` after `ctrl+x` to discard the changes
 - Your last commit message should be `Revert "feat: add unique reference"`
 - View your log to make sure the message is correct
 - If the message is wrong, enter `git reset HEAD~1`, then `git add .`, then make a commit like this: `git commit -m 'Revert "feat: add unique reference"'`.
 Notice the single and double quotes.